covid-19-sds/covid-19-sds.github.io/index.md

 ## Best strategy for minimizing the impact of the COVID-19 epidemic

-The best strategy based on our study is to appy a social distance of 90% of adoption within the population and school closures.
-We think that is a feasible strategy that can buy time to get ready for more active suppression strategies, such as massive testing, remote symptoms monitoring, isolation of new cases and contact tracing.
+Based on our analysis, social distancing with 90% of adoption and total non-essential closures are valid strategies for mitigating the outbreak.
+However, once the restrictions are lifted the risk of having a second outbreak is high.
+To prevent this situation, active strategies such as massive testing, remote symptoms monitoring, isolation of new cases and contact tracing need to be implemented.

 In the following chart, we can see the dynamic of the epidemic if the total confinement is applied.
 We can see a second outbreak with a high reproductive number.
-Therefore, we think that this strategy is not the best one at operational and economic level.

 <br>